red1oon/idempiere-asset-maintenance/README.md

 Preventive and corrective maintenance management for iDempiere assets.

 Originally developed by OFB Consulting (Chile).
-Converted to OSGi plugin by RED1.
+Converted to OSGi plugin by red1org@gmail.com.
+Sponsored by Zeeshan@SYSNOVA.com

 ## Features